jadecobra/python_tdd_exercises/README.rst

 who is this for?
 *********************************************************************************

-* If you are interested in Python, this is for you
+* If you are interested in Python_, this is for you
 * If you just started your journey, CONGRATULATIONS!
-You picked Python from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ out there, Celebrate it, this is for you
+You picked Python_from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ out there, Celebrate it, this is for you
 * If you are new to `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ in Python, this is for you
-* If you already use Python but do not know any of the `Exceptions <https://www.pumpingpython.com/how_to/exception_handling_tests.html>`_ below, this is for you
+* If you already use Python_ but do not know any of the `Exceptions <https://www.pumpingpython.com/how_to/exception_handling_tests.html>`_ below, this is for you

   - `AssertionError <https://www.pumpingpython.com/exceptions/AssertionError.html>`_
   - `AttributeError <https://www.pumpingpython.com/exceptions/AttributeError.html>`_